All-volunteer non-profit search & rescue team based in the San Francisco Bay Area who looks for and helps people that are missing in CA.

 Because donations are a necessity to help BAMRU function effectively, we are asking you, a member of the community we serve, to consider making a donation of any amount in support of the work we do.

-One of our greatest and immediate needs is to replace our two-wheel drive truck.
-After 14 years and 215,000 + miles, it has reached the end of it’s effective service with our team.
+One of our greatest and immediate needs is to replace our aged rescue truck.
+After 15 years and nearly 220,000 miles, it has reached the end of it’s effective service with our team.
 This truck is our mobile cache on which we rely to carry all of our ropes, rigging, and medical gear to and from search assignments up, down, and across the state in every condition.
 A functioning truck directly affects our ability to carry out our mission.
 We have estimated the cost of a new truck as approximately $75,000.
 We are happy to provide more details regarding our truck needs if you would like. email@example.com

 No payment is expected for our services.
 Substantially all of our expenditures go directly to fund searches, trainings, and support supplies and equipment.
 We have no paid employees, consultants, contractors or agents - all of our members are volunteers who donate their own personal time, personal gear, and personal contributions.